– Advancing IP since 1897

 Founded in 1897, AIPPI has adopted many Resolutions.
 Its annual commitment to a scientifically strict resolution process—using the expertise of about 8,000 IP professionals from very diverse geographical and cultural backgrounds as well as different legal traditions to advance the cause of IP rights for everyone—makes the association unique.

-At the 2023 AIPPI World Congress in Istanbul, five Resolutions were adopted.
+At the 2024 AIPPI World Congress in Hangzhou, four Resolutions were adopted.
 You can read the full text of each one by clicking on the respective link below.

 Please note that all AIPPI Resolutions, as well as thousands of other IP-related documents, can also be accessed in the AIPPI Library.